 Ultrasound Guided Percutaneous Peripheral Nerve Stimulation: A Non-Pharmacological Alternative for the Treatment of Postoperative Pain)

-Brian Ilfeld, MD
+Brian Ilfeld, MD, MS

-Sponsoring Institution: University of California, San Diego
+Institution: University of California, San Diego

-Institute Providing Oversight: Department of Defense Congressionally Directed Medical Research Programs (CDMRP)
+Institute Providing Oversight: Department of Defense, Congressionally Directed Medical Research Programs (CDMRP)

 Trial Status: Enrollment will commence when contract finalized with Department of Defense